simple-icons/simple-icons/.github/ISSUE_TEMPLATE/website.md

 ---
 name: Website
-about: Issues and improvements for the website
+about: Report problems and suggest ideas for the website
 labels: website
 ---